anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   as outlined in {{RFC9483, Section 3.2}}
   using the IDevID secret.

-  Note: When the registrar forwards a certification request by the pledge to a backend RA, the registrar is recommended to wrap the original certification request in a nested message signed with its own credentials as described in {{RFC9483, Section 5.2.2.1}}.
+  When the registrar forwards a certification request by the pledge to a backend RA, the registrar is RECOMMENDED to wrap the original certification request in a nested message signed with its own credentials as described in {{RFC9483, Section 5.2.2.1}}.
   This explicitly conveys the consent by the registrar to the RA